zigie1000/smartmail-assistant-pi/README.md

 # SmartMail Assistant Pi

 SmartMail Assistant Pi is an AI-powered email assistant plugin for WordPress integrated with the Pi Network for subscription payments.
+Users can subscribe using both Pi cryptocurrency and regular currency.

 ## Features
 - Email Categorization